Click here to apply online: Russian Overseas Flagship Application

 We must receive your application package by January 15, 2014.

 The completed Russian Overseas Flagship Application has to include the following:

 Statement of Purpose in English (online or one hard copy);

 Passport Copy (or a note stating when the applicant expects to receive a new passport)(online or one hard copy);

-In the final stages of the selection process, American Councils’ Flagship Program staff may interview applicants by telephone in Russian as part of the admissions process.
+In the final stages of the selection process, some applicants will be interviewed by telephone in Russian as part of the admissions process.
 Selected applicants will be contacted by email to schedule interviews.
 Interviews will last approximately 30 minutes.
 Applicants will be responsible for making the call at the time of their interview.

 In addition, the applicants to the Undergraduate program must check with their respective Domestic schools for additional application requirements.